flutter/flutter/dev/bots/README.md

 1. Make your edits (probably to files in `//chrome_infra/build/scripts/slave/recipes/flutter`).
-2. Run `build/scripts/slave/recipes.py --use-bootstrap test train` to update expected files
+2. Update the tests.
+Run `build/scripts/slave/recipes.py --use-bootstrap test train` to update existing expected output to match the new output.
+Verify completely new test cases by altering the `GenTests` method of the recipe.
+   The recipe is required to have 100% test coverage.
 3. Run `build/scripts/slave/recipes.py run flutter/<repo> slavename=<slavename>
    mastername=client.flutter buildername=<buildername> buildnumber=1234` where `<repo>` is one
    of `flutter` or `engine`, and `slavename` and `buildername` can be looked up